dhupee/dotfiles-old/README.md

 ## To-Add List

-- [ ] making KDE backup and restore (will use Konsave)
+- [v] making KDE backup and restore (will use Konsave), `not automated since the size is humongous`
-- [*] automate my Bottles setting update (Use python for creating file name with regex, iirc bash dont have regex)
+- [v] automate my Bottles setting update ~~(Use python for creating file name with regex, iirc bash dont have regex)~~ manage to made one in bash script
 - [ ] saving osu's songs/skins/data and other big files to google drive/dropbox\